What Its Known For

 Old Town’s charm makes it an incredibly sought-after place to live—meaning you should expect higher rental rates when looking for an apartment in the area.
 Most options are newer high rises and luxury apartment complexes.

 If you’re looking to move to Old Town, we know all of the best spots to tour.
-Go ahead and pair up with a Smart City agent for free, personalized help navigating your Chicago apartment search!
+Go ahead and pair up with a Smart City agent for personalized help navigating your Chicago apartment search!